- Mental Health

 They have trouble anticipating the consequences of their actions. (hmmm....)

-ADHD in adults can threaten families, jobs and even safety. (....and it has....Luckily the safety issues were not fatal.)
+ADHD in adults can threaten families, jobs and even safety. (....and, in my case, it has threatened family and safety....Luckily the safety issues were not fatal.)

 ADHD adults feel they breeze through some tasks but can't stay interested in others.